Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 TEL: 049-214-1617

-Access: 13 minutes walk from “Honkawagoe Station” on the Seibu Shinjuku Line, 15 minutes walk from “Kawagoeshi Station” on he Tobu Tojo Line, 25 minutes walk from “Kawagoe Station” on JR Line and Tobu Tojo Line.
+Access: 13-minute walk from “Honkawagoe Station” on the Seibu Shinjuku Line, 15-minute walk from “Kawagoeshi Station” on he Tobu Tojo Line, 25-minute walk from “Kawagoe Station” on JR Line and Tobu Tojo Line.

-For anyone who is interested in religion or history, Kita-in Temple, with a history spanning 1200 years, is one stop you can’t miss.
-It’s believed to have been founded in 830 as a temple of another name which was later split into three parts but unfortunately later burnt to the ground.
-It was rebuilt some years later and finally in 1599 Kita-in Temple became the main temple of the three parts.
-It was at this time that the monk Tenkai became the head of the temple and the kanji (Chinese characters) of the temple were changed from ‘north temple’ to ‘temple of much happiness’ with the same pronunciation.
+For anyone interested in religion or history, Kitain Temple, with a history spanning 1200 years, is one stop you can’t miss.
+It’s believed to have been founded in 830 as part of a temple of a different name, which was later split into three parts and unfortunately later burnt to the ground.
+It was rebuilt some years later, and finally in 1599, Kitain Temple became the main temple of the three parts.
+It was at this time that the monk Tenkai became the head of the temple and the kanji (Chinese characters) of the temple were changed from “north temple” to “temple of much happiness,” with the same pronunciation.
 You can find a statue of Tenkai inside.
-Tenkai had a strong friendship with Tokugawa Ieyasu and throughout the temple you can find many connections to the Tokugawa family.
+Tenkai had a strong friendship with Tokugawa Ieyasu, and throughout the temple you can find many connections to the Tokugawa family.

-One of the most impressive is a selection of rooms brought from Edo Castle before it was destroyed and are the only remnants of the castle.
-The most impressive of the rooms is believed to be the room Tokugawa Iemitsu (3rd.
-Shogun) was born in.
+One of the most impressive elements is a selection of rooms brought from Edo Castle before it was destroyed, the only remnants of the castle in existence.
+The room believed to be the birthplace of Tokugawa Iemitsu (3rd.
+Shogun) is notably splendid.
 The ceiling is highly decorated with floral motifs and has been arranged the way it might have looked when used by the Shogun.

-If you visit the temple during the spring you have the chance to see beautiful plum or cherry blossoms and in the autumn the maple leaves turn into a gorgeous canvas.
-No matter when you visit you’ll be met with a picturesque scenery of religious and historical value and natural charm.
+If you visit the temple in the spring, you have the chance to see beautiful plum or cherry blossoms, and in the autumn the maple leaves turn into a gorgeous canvas of color.
+No matter when you visit, you’ll be met with natural charm and picturesque scenery of religious and historical value.
 Stroll through the garden, visit the temple museum, and take a moment to pray.

 Address: 1-20-1 Kosenbamachi, Kawagoe City, Saitama Prefecture